 Duration & difficulty: 5 (break included) – ca. 800m altitude difference – medium (B,D)

-One of our favourites walks as it takes us through beautiful meadows carpeted by flowers.
+One of our favorites walks as it takes us through beautiful meadows carpeted with flowers.
 We learn about farming in this area and also above traditional medicine through the use of trees, shrubs, and flowers.
 From the meadow, we head up through idyllic pine forests and finally to a meadow with amazing views of the Dolomites.
 From there we head to Casella di Fuori at just over 2000 meters which divides Val Fiscalina from Val Campo di Dento.

 A steep down on the other side we will then take an easier trail eventually leading to the Rifugio Tre Scarperi, which serves some of the best food in Italy.

 Day 10: Transfer back to Verona